laasri-Mohamed/ScanSQL/README.md

-ScanQLi is a simple SQL injection scanner with somes additionals features.
+ScanSQL is a simple SQL injection scanner with somes additionals features.
 This tool can't exploit the SQLi, it just detect them.

 _Tested on Debian 9_